|Grid reference||ST 17581 77419|

 |Girth||147cm @ 1.15M November 2016|

 This tree is located in the northerly section of the Hawthorn group, roughly midway between the footpath and canal path.
 It is thought to be numbered 143 and 2717, but no tags were found on the tree.
 The leaves were about 10cm long with the bottom ⅓ untoothed.
+No thorns were seen on the tree.

 The following table gives the approximate physical measurements of examined haws together with the number of pips found within them.